Configure Tableau Server to use Auth0 to authenticate users over SAML 2.0 (SSO)

 Configure integration with Tableau Server

-To configure the integration with Tableau Server, follow the instructions listed in the Tutorial view.
+To configure the integration with Tableau Server, follow the instructions listed in the Tutorial view (which will appear when you save the initial configuration settings).

 Choose the connections to use with your SSO integration.
 Users in enabled connections will be allowed to log in to Tableau Server.
 By default, all configured connections are enabled.